magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/rbac.md

 **User**

-Users are able to login to the ThingsBoard web interface, execute REST API calls, access devices, and assets if it's allowed.
-The User is also an Entity in ThingsBoard.
+Users are able to login to the IoT Hub web interface, execute REST API calls, access devices, and assets if it's allowed.
+The User is also an Entity in IoT Hub.

 **User Group (UG)**